 Ammonia sources and sinks in an intensively managed grassland canopy

-Grassland is a canopy with a complex structure where sources and sinks of ammonia may coexist at the plant level.
-Moreover, management practices such as mowing, hay production and grazing, may change the composition of the sward and hence the source-sinks relationship at the canopy level as well as the interaction with the atmosphere.
-There is therefore a need to better understand the exchanges of ammonia between grasslands and the atmosphere, especially regarding the locations of sources and sinks and their magnitudes.
-Fluxes of atmospheric ammonia (NH3) within a grassland canopy were assessed in the field and under controlled conditions using a dynamic chamber technique (cuvette).
+Grasslands represent canopies with a complex structure where sources and sinks of ammonia (NH3) may coexist at the plant level.
+Moreover, management practices such as mowing, hay production and grazing may change the composition of the sward and hence the source-sink relationship at the canopy level as well as the interaction with the atmosphere.
+There is therefore a need to understand the exchange of ammonia between grasslands and the atmosphere better, especially regarding the location and magnitude of sources and sinks.
+Fluxes of atmospheric NH3 within a grassland canopy were assessed in the field and under controlled conditions using a dynamic chamber technique (cuvette).
 These cuvette measurements were combined with extraction techniques to estimate the ammonium (NH4+) concentration and the pH of a given part of the plant or soil, leading to an estimated ammonia compensation point (Cp).
-The combination of the cuvette and the extraction techniques was used to identify the potential sources and sinks of NH3 within the different compartments of the grassland: the soil, the litter or "litter leaves", and the functioning "green leaves".
-A set of 6 field experiments and 6 laboratory experiments were performed in which the different compartments were either added or removed from the cuvettes.
-This study shows that the cuvette measurements agree with the extraction technique in ordering the strength of compartment sources.
-It suggests that in the studied grassland the green leaves were mostly a sink for NH3 with a compensation point around 0.1–0.4 μg m−3 NH3 and an NH3 flux of 6 to 7 ng m−2 s−1 NH3.
+The combination of the cuvette and the extraction techniques was used to identify the potential sources and sinks of NH3 within the different compartments of the grassland: the soil, the litter or senescent "litter leaves", and the functioning "green leaves".
+A set of six field experiments and six laboratory experiments were performed in which the different compartments were either added or removed from the cuvettes.
+The results show that the cuvette measurements agree with the extraction technique in ranking the strength of compartment sources.
+It suggests that in the studied grassland the green leaves were mostly a sink for NH3 with a compensation point around 0.1–0.4 μg m−3 and an NH3 flux of 6 to 7 ng m−2 s−1.
 Cutting of the grass did not increase the NH3 fluxes of the green leaves.
-The litter was found to be the largest source of NH3 in the canopy, with a compensation point up to 1000 μg m−3 NH3 and an NH3 flux up to 90 ng m−2 s−1 NH3.
-The litter was found to be a much smaller NH3 source when dried (Cp=160 μg m−3 NH3 and FNH3=35 ng m−2 s−1 NH3).
+The litter was found to be the largest source of NH3 in the canopy, with a Cp of up to 1000 μg m−3 NH3 and an NH3 flux up to 90 ng m−2 s−1.
+The litter was found to be a much smaller NH3 source when dried (Cp=160 μg m−3 and FNH3=35 ng m−2 s−1 NH3).
 Moreover emissions from the litter were found to vary with the relative humidity of the air.
-The soil was a strong source of NH3 in the period immediately after cutting (Cp=320 μg m−3 NH3 and FNH3=60 ng m−2 s−1 NH3), although always relatively smaller than the litter source.
-The soil NH3 emissions were, however, not lasting more than one day, and were not observed with sieved soil.
-Soil emissions not be solely explained by xylem sap flow extruding NH4+.
-These results indicate that future research on grassland-ammonia relationships should focus on the post-mowing period and the role of litter in interaction with meteorological conditions. [abstract from: http://www.biogeosciences-discuss.net/6/1625/2009/bgd-6-1625-2009.html]
+The soil was a strong source of NH3 in the period immediately after cutting (Cp=320 μg m−3 and FNH3=60 ng m−2 s−1), which was nevertheless always smaller than the litter source.
+The soil NH3 emissions lasted, however, for less than one day, and were not observed with sieved soil.
+They could not be solely explained by xylem sap flow extruding NH4+.
+These results indicate that future research on grassland-ammonia relationships should focus on the post-mowing period and the role of litter in interaction with meteorological conditions.

 |Programmes:||CEH Programmes pre-2009 publications > Biogeochemistry|